fastcode-ose/www.fastcode.org/src/events/fastcode-seminar/archive/2026-02-05-Jan-Wassenberg.md

 ---

 {% alert "note", "Help wanted" %}
-Our speaker, Jan Wassenberg, agreed with seminar attendees that there is need for a Highway tutorial.
+Our speaker, Jan, agreed with seminar attendees that there is need for a Highway tutorial.
 And he is happy to help!
 Would you like to join Jan and other Fastcoders in creating a Highway tutorial?
 Please [let us know](mailto:behoppe@mit.edu?subject=Fastcode%20Highway%20tutorial&amp;body=).
 {% endalert %}

 ## Abstract